KhiopsML/khiops-doc/docs/setup/pip.md

 ## What You Should Know

-You can consult the limitations or known problems corresponding to your operating system:
+You can consult the limitations or known issues for your operating system:

 === "Users on :simple-linux: Linux"
     !!! warning
         The `khiops-core` binary will install or upgrade the system-wide `MPICH` library on your system.
-If you depend on another version of `MPICH`, please prefer an installation using Conda.
+If you depend on another version of `MPICH` for other programs, please prefer an installation using Conda.

     !!! warning